ArashSasani/IdentityWrapper/README.md

 This project is a sample for wrapping all the logic for ASP.NET Identity in a couple of different DDLs and moving it out of the ASP.NET MVC or Web API app, you just need to call the services in the service layer of this project.
 The project contains 3 layers plus a library for common utils and things -> **[Infrastructure](https://github.com/ArashSasani/IdentityWrapper/tree/master/WebApplication.Infrastructure).**

-Each layer refernces the appropriate layer to show its modular architecture, something similar to *3-layer architecture*.
+Each layer references the appropriate layer to show its modular architecture, something similar to *3-layer architecture*.
 *The core layer* is resposible for holding the domain models which you will use them directly in your database context or in case your project is DDD your main context aka uber context.

 *The data layer* is mainly responsible for db migration using nuget package manager, Identity db context, initial data to be seeded or not! and Identity configs which you should call on your app startup or global.asax according to your web app structure.
 *The service layer* is holding Data transfer objects aka DTO(s) which will be the object that you want to pass to the UI (you don't want to pass models directly! check stackoverflow